 Risk management is an important focus for OPC.
-During the year, significant progress was made in updating and modernising our risk management framework.
+We are continuing to reflect on a regular basis on our enterprise level risks, identifying emerging risks.
 Our enterprise level risks allow the SMT to focus on significant strategic risks for OPC, while our operational risks ensure that all staff are engage with risk at an operational level.